Tōshi Yoshida: Friendship with Bill Zacha

 In 1964, Yoshida met visiting American artist Bill Zacha.
 This led to Yoshida visiting and teaching at the Mendocino Art Center in 1971.
 After returning to Japan, Yoshida founded an art center in Miasa, Nagano.
 The friendship between Yoshida and Zacha became the basis for a sister city relationship between Mendocino and Miasa, formalized in 1980.

 Animal prints and Africa

 In 1971, Yoshida returned to his innate affinity for animals and focused on birds and animals again.
 His Humming Bird and Fuchsia in 1971 was a prelude to the African works that he began the following year.
 From 1971 to 1994, until the last years of his life, Tōshi worked almost exclusively on animal prints.
+Having traveled to Africa in 1972, an experience that inspired him to capture the forces of nature in visual media, he produced nearly thirty woodcuts of African scenes alongside more than a dozen oil paintings.
 Tōshi was also a children's book illustrator.
-He wrote his own short stories and made illustrations in the Animal Picture Book series.
+He wrote his own short stories and made illustrations in the Animal Picture Book (Dōbutsu ehon) series, to which he devoted himself from 1982 to 1993.
+Based on careful observation and scientific research, the first cycle follows three young lions who set off to hunt on their own, meeting in turn rhinoceroses, water buffalo, cattle, egrets, zebras, impalas, cheetahs, wildebeest, vultures, hyenas, a leopard and a porcupine, each of which rebuffs or intimidates them.
+Planned as twenty volumes but completed at seventeen, the series was acclaimed in both Japan and Europe, winning an award at the Bologna Children's Book Fair in 1984, the Yomiuri Shimbun's Nippon Prize and the Sankei Shimbun's art prize in 1985, and a culture prize in Évian, France.

+Yoshida drew his subjects largely from his travels, which extended as far as Antarctica.
+In 1980 he opened a printmaking school in Nagano Prefecture, attended by a mix of international students; among them were Karyn Young, Carol Jessen, Sarah Brayer and Micah Schwaberow, who went on to become print artists in their own right.
+Tōshi Yoshida died of cancer in 1995.